Tax in Falkland Islands

 Who counts as a Falkland Islands tax resident?

-A person is a Falkland Islands tax resident if physically present for 183 or more days in the calendar year.
-Permanent residents and those with a settled home in the islands are treated as ordinarily resident.
+A person is a Falkland Islands tax resident if physically present for 183 or more days in the calendar year; those with a settled home in the islands, present for a lesser period, may still count as ordinarily resident.
+Non-residents get a reduced personal allowance apportioned to days present instead.

-Military personnel stationed at Mount Pleasant Complex hold separate status.
-Their employment income is generally covered under UK Ministry of Defence arrangements, not FIG income tax.
+Military personnel stationed at Mount Pleasant Complex hold separate status; their employment income is generally covered under UK Ministry of Defence arrangements rather than FIG income tax.

 What are the personal income tax rates?

-The two rates are modest by comparison with most OECD members.
+Both rates are modest by comparison with most OECD members.
 The lower entry rate makes the Falklands more competitive than many neighbouring jurisdictions for middle-income earners.
+Taxable income for residents includes employment, self-employment, pensions, benefits in kind, dividends, rental income, and casual labour, from both Falkland Islands and overseas sources.

-The gap between Band 1 and Band 2 is only 5 percentage points — a tighter spread than most progressive systems.
-This reflects the small population and relatively compressed income distribution.
+The gap between the 21% and 26% rates is only 5 percentage points - tighter than most progressive systems, reflecting the small population and compressed income distribution.

 How does corporate tax work?